rednafi/rednafi.com/content/python/decorators.md

 @validate_summary
 def long_summary():
+    return {
-    return {"summary": "This is a long summary that exceeds character limit."}
+        "summary": "This is a long summary that exceeds character limit."
+    }

 print(short_summary())